rogercampos/saviour/README.md

   create_options: {public: false, 'Cache-Control' => 'max-age=31536000'}
 )
 ```

-This storage includes a feature of overwrite protection, raising an exception if an attempt is made of writing something
-on a path that already exists.
-This behaviour in enabled by default, but you can turn it off by passing an additional
-argument when instantiating the storage: `overwrite_protection: false`.
-This feature requires an additional HEAD request
-to verify existence for every write.

 NOTE: Be aware that S3 has a limit of 1024 bytes for the keys (paths) used.
 Be sure to truncate to that maximum length
 if you're using an s3 storage, for example with a processor like this: